jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/training-models/index.md

 frogml models build --model-id hugging_face_tokenizer_model --instance "gpu.t4.xl" .
 ```

-Visit the JFrog ML [GPU Instance Sizes](/docs/instance-sizes---ml-credits "Instance Sizes & ML Credits") page to choose the resources that fit your use case best.
+Visit the JFrog ML <Anchor label="GPU Instance Sizes" title="Instance Sizes & ML Credits" href="/docs/instance-sizes---ml-credits">GPU Instance Sizes</Anchor> page to choose the resources that fit your use case best.
 Each GPU type has its own configuration for pre-defined memory and number of CPUs.

 <Callout icon="📘" theme="info">
   **Note**

   **Using GPU Spot Instances**

   JFrog ML uses EC2 Spot instances for GPU-based builds to keep costs low for users.

   As a result, it may take slightly longer for a GPU Spot Instance to become available.
 </Callout>

-#### Building for GPU Deployments
+### Building for GPU Deployments

 When deploying a model on a GPU instance, we must verify that the model was build using a GPU compatible image.
 Build a model using a GPU compatible image installs additional dependencies and drivers.